frenzymadness/pycture-matching-game/README.md

 # pyDobble
-Materials for the Dobble (SpotIt) card game with logos related to Python programming language
+Materials for the Dobble/SpotIt -like card game with logos related to Python programming language

 ## Generator

-Python generator can create a list of cards for Dobble with a list of symbols for each card.
+Python generator can create a list of cards for Dobble/SpotIt -like game with a list of symbols for each card.

 ### Usage

 ```
 $ ./generator.py --help
-usage: generator.py [-h] [-r] [-f FILE] [-s N]
+usage: generator.py [-h] [-r] [-f FILE] [-o N]

 Dobble card generator